-For Q1 2025 Achievements Include:
+Operating Highlights:

-- The Plomosas mine in Chihuahua was operating at 75% capacity, milling a total of 14,265 tonnes ("t"), representing a 297% increase from Q1 2024's startup production level of 3,594 t - Completed over 6,000 metres of infill and exploratory diamond drilling across both properties during the quarter - Successfully executed exploration and development work at the historic Mina Juárez asset, adjacent to the Plomosas mine, including drill discoveries of high-grade zinc intercepts in line with historical values - Continued exploration of Zacualpan's high-grade Kena silver vein, initiating early-stage mine development on the structure late in the quarter - Continued a comprehensive infrastructure upgrade program at the Guadalupe Mine in Zacualpan to improve production efficiency and costs - Subsequent to quarter-end, on April 18, 2025, the Company announced an equity financing of up to \$5.0 million.
-The financing is expected to close in Q2 2025
+- The Plomosas mine in Chihuahua operated at approximately 75% capacity, milling a total of 27,747 tonnes ("t") in the first half of 2025, representing a 116% increase from 2024's start-up production level of 12,850 t. - The Company completed over 9,000 metres of infill and exploratory diamond drilling across both properties during the six months 2025, of which 4,300 metres was in Q2 2025.

-The Company has successfully addressed many of the inflationary pressures experienced over the past three years, with operating and administrative costs now under control.
-While some cost pressures remain as well as foreign exchange volatility, the Company anticipates continued cost stabilization throughout 2025.
+- Intersected 534.8 grams per tonne ("g/t') silver over 8.50 metres including 2,320 g/t silver over 1.07 metres on the new Kena Vein South at the Guadalupe mine, and continued early-stage mine development on the structure. - Successfully executed exploration and development at the historic Mina Juarez property, adjacent to the Plomosas mine, including discoveries of high-grade zinc intercepts in line with historic values. - Continued a comprehensive infrastructure upgrade program at the Guadalupe mine to improve production efficiency and costs. - The Company has successfully addressed many of the inflationary pressures experienced over the past three and half years, with lower operating costs per tonne in 2025.
+While some cost pressures remain as well as foreign exchange volatility, the Company anticipates continued cost stabilization throughout the second half of 2025 and into 2026.